Revolutionary Marxists argue that socialism is possible only if the working class leads a revolution. So why organise among students?

 Because of this, it is not unusual to hear people dismiss our organisation as “dominated by students”, as if this is a bad thing.
 Obviously, the aim of any self-respecting revolutionary organisation is to build support and influence in the workers’ movement.
 But conditions are not always conducive to this, meaning revolutionaries have to be able to adapt to the conditions they are operating in in order to build support and find opportunities to put their politics into practice.

 Campuses have long been important sites of political ferment and conflict in modern history, and this continues to be the case today.
-It was students, for instance, who sparked workers’ uprisings against the monstrous Stalinist states of East Germany in 1953 and Hungary in 1956.
+It was students, for instance, who sparked a workers’ uprisings against the monstrous Stalinist state of Hungary in 1956.
 They also played a key role in Black South Africans’ struggle against apartheid.
 In China in 1989, their rebellion drew hundreds of thousands of workers into the struggle for democracy.

 More recently, there have been student uprisings in Chile every few years since 2011, and in Hong Kong in 2019, students led a massive confrontation with the state over many weeks, mobilising wide layers of the population in their support.
 One of them told Red Flag’s Ben Hillier, “It is stupid, but a lot of us feel like we are learning more from this than we do from [university] lessons”.